Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 its Wronskian accepts a constant value \cite{3}

 If one suggest that

 with weakly fluctuating exponents $\kappa_i$, then it is easy to obtain

-which returns to Eq.1, where the parameter $\kappa$ becomes generally complex-valued.
+which returns to Eq.1, but with the generally complex-valued parameter $\kappa$.
 The latter is clear from the fact, that $\kappa$ is pure imaginary inside the allowed band of the pure material, $\kappa=i k$, where $k$ accepts large values in the deep of the band; appearing of weak disorder leads to arising of the small real part of $\kappa$, but cannot eliminate its large imaginary part.

-The Mott argumentation looks rather convincing, if exponents $\kappa_1$ and $\kappa_2$ are self-averaging.
+The Mott argumentation looks rather convincing, if exponents $\kappa_1$ and $\kappa_2$ are weakly fluctuating, i.e. self-averaging.
 The latter property for a real part of $\kappa_i$ follows from the Oceledets theorem \cite{4} and leads to the notion of the Lyapunov exponents.
 Let introduce the transfer matrix $T$ in the wave representation, relating the amplitudes of waves on the left ($Ae^{ikx}+Be^{-ikx}$) and on the right ($Ce^{ikx}+De^{-ikx}$) of a scatterer,

 which can be parametrized in the form